 The Hearts Milk Bank - Donor Milk Hubs

 In a similar model to the UK Blood Bank Service we are establishing donor milk hubs to ensure all parts of the country have equitable access to donor human milk.
 All donor milk is first pasteurised, screened and frozen at the Hearts Milk Bank HQ in Hertfordshire and then transported and stored in medical grade freezers at the hubs.
 Our hubs also act as centres of community lactation support.
-This solution has been implemented in Brazil with huge success – since the introduction of a national milk bank service, their child mortality rates have halved and breastfeeding rates increased from 4% to 76%.
+This solution has been implemented in Brazil with huge success – since the introduction of a national milk bank service in 1998, child mortality rates have halved and breastfeeding rates increased from 4% to over 75% at 6 months.

 Our mission is to build a service that will have the same impact in the UK.
 If you’d like to help fundraise for your local hub please get in touch!